 What your prefrontal cortex knows that your primitive brain doesn’t, is that you were made for MORE.

-You can take action, produce amazingness, and design a future from a completely white, blank slate.
+You can take action, produce amazingness, and also design a future from a completely white, blank slate.

-The way you do this is by being aware of what’s going on.
-You can combat this resistance with Positive Input AND plan to take Positive Output.
+In fact, the way you do this is by being aware of what’s going on.
+You can also combat this resistance with Positive Input AND plan to take Positive Output.